These Are the Biggest Cyber Threats Businesses Face Today

-Not staying up-to-date with software patches leaves companies vulnerable to any number of cyber security breaches.
+Not staying up-to-date with software patches leaves companies vulnerable to any number of information security breaches.
 As soon as attackers learn of a software vulnerability, they can exploit it to launch a cyber attack.
-Starting in May 2018, two large-scale cyber attacks were launched by exploiting a critical weakness in the Windows operating system known as Eternal Blue.
-Crucially, Microsoft had released a patch for the Eternal Blue vulnerability two months earlier in March.
-Organizations that did not update their software with the patch were left exposed, highlighting the danger of this current cyber security threat.
+Indeed, many attacks start with outdated software.
+Two large-scale cyber attacks launched starting in May 2018 illustrate this trend in cyber security.
+The attacks exploited a critical weakness in the Windows operating system known as Eternal Blue.
+Crucially, Microsoft had released a patch for the Eternal Blue vulnerability two months earlier.
+Organizations that did not update their software were left exposed, highlighting the danger of this current cyber security threat.

 - Cloud Vulnerabilities

 Business E-mail Compromise (BEC) attacks, commonly known as whaling, are one of the biggest cyber threats today.
-Whaling involves attackers using deception to convince an employee they are a legitimate party in order to gain access to data.
+This type of phishing attack involves attackers convincing a target they are a legitimate party to gain trust and access to data.
 They have grown larger and more sophisticated in recent years, threatening businesses of all sizes.
-A recent FBI report revealed a 136% increase in global exposed losses between December 2016 and May 2018, rising to more than $12.5 billion in losses worldwide.
-Nearly one quarter of those losses occurred within the U.S.
+A recent FBI report revealed a 136% increase in global exposed losses between December 2016 and May 2018.
+Nearly one-quarter of those losses occurred within the United States.

-Ransomware attacks are a serious and rapidly growing cyber threat.
-These attacks infect your network and hold your data hostage until a ransom is paid.
-While the money lost making this kind of payment can be significant, it can pale in comparison to the monetary damages that come from lost productivity and data destruction.
-Unfortunately, this threat isn’t going away anytime soon; according to Cisco’s Annual Cybersecurity Report, ransomware attacks are increasing at a rate of 350% per year.
+Ransomware attacks are a serious cyber threat.
+These attacks infect your network and hold your data and computer systems hostage until a ransom is paid.
+While the immediate ransom can be significant, the monetary damages from lost productivity and data loss are often the most destructive.
+Ransomware is a popular way for attackers to target businesses, and trend lines indicate this will continue to be the case.
+According to Cisco’s Annual Cybersecurity Report, ransomware attacks have been increasing at a rate of 350% per year.

 - Mistaking Compliance for Protection